 - Heightened alertness

 - Increased confidence

-Despite having more energy, a need for fewer resources, and increased pleasure, meth users quickly begin to experience the ravaging effects of this drug.
+Before long, however, meth users will quickly begin to experience the ravaging effects of this drug.
 Absent of good nutrition, chronically dehydrated, and rarely sleeping, long-term meth users suffer from extraordinary dental decay.
 Tooth loss, skin sores, and a hollow, sunken appearance are among some of the most noticeable signs of prolonged meth use.